Federal Pacific Electric (FPE)

 Many home inspectors fail to look at the age of the circuit breaker panel as the cause of recent fires attributed to Federal Pacific Electric Stab-Lok circuit breaker panels.
 It is vital that the age and not just the manufacturer of the circuit breaker panels be assessed in determining the risk.
 Be careful of any home inspector who only looks only at the manufacturer when assessing a circuit breaker panel.
 A hazardous condition could be missed.

-An experienced Engineer can determine the condition of the wiring by visual examination.
-The question is why do some home inspectors insist on opening the circuit breaker panel when it could create a hazard.
-Can't these home inspectors see the risks and hazards on the outside?
-Are these home inspectors missing wiring problems because of their narrow focus?
+Heimer Engineering's℠ Licensed Engineers can determine the condition of the wiring by visual examination.
+The question is why do some Home Inspectors insist on opening the circuit breaker panel when it creates a hazard.
+Can't these Home Inspectors see the risks and hazards on the outside?
+Are these Home Inspectors missing wiring problems because of their narrow focus?

 In the event of a life-threatening emergency call 911.
 Emergency situations need to be handled by first-responders who can evacuate buildings, shut utilities off, and take other steps necessary to preserve life.